-When I was pregnant with Kieran I was fully aware about food allergies in children as I had eczema as a child there was a ‘risk’ that he would get it too and I should avoid eating peanuts.
-So I did for a whole 8 months until I had two meals at home and at a Chinese restaurant meal that had satay in it, a peanut based sauce.
+When I was pregnant with Kieran I was fully aware of food allergies in children as I had eczema as a child there was a ‘risk’ that he would get it too and I should avoid eating peanuts.
+So I did for a whole 8 months until I had two meals at home and at a Chinese restaurant meal that had satay in it, a peanut-based sauce.

-At 3 weeks old Kieran had developed eczema and after a visit to the doctor he was prescribed creams to relive the itchiness and an emulsifier for his baths.
-I was told the baby products I had used on him, soap, bubble bath and talc were too harsh for his skin and although they were a well-known as supposedly highly recommended I should avoid them completely.
+At 3 weeks old Kieran had developed eczema and after a visit to the doctor, he was prescribed creams to relieve the itchiness and an emulsifier for his baths.
+I was told the baby products I had used on him, soap, bubble bath and talc were too harsh for his skin and although they were well-known as supposedly highly recommended I should avoid them completely.

 First Allergic Reaction At 6 Months Old